 “Electronic music is unique in that, whilst it has an immediate effect on the body, the culture surrounding it has the ability to run deep into your life.
-Whenever I’m in a club, I want to give myself up to music.
-This is the very thing that excites me the most.
-Witnessing a DJ create an atmosphere in a room from the ground up takes patience and effort from everyone present but when the pivotal moments hit, your watch stops ticking.
+When I’m in a club, I want to give myself up to music.
+Witnessing a DJ create an atmosphere from the ground up takes patience and effort from everyone involved present but when the pivotal moments hit, your watch stops ticking.
 As a DJ, those are the moments I search for and they are the moments that have continued to shape me as a producer.”